 House Tyrell rules over the Reach, a vast and fertile part of Westeros, from their Castle of Highgarden.
 Represented by a rose and the words “Growing Strong” they are often mistakenly thought of as simply being pretty and soft, but they are capable of raising a vast army, are very wealthy, and often quietly scheming under their innocent exterior.
 Nobody embodies this better than the beautiful Margaery Tyrell or her indomitable grandmother, Olenna.
 Like the rose of their sigil, the Tyrells can be as cunning as the Lannisters, but are more subtle; just like a beautiful rose hiding its thorns.
 If you love the beauty and cleverness of House Tyrell then you should:

-With its opulent palaces and intricate gardens, to me France best represents the landscape of House Tyrell (particularly Highgarden) as well as the quietly cunning demeanour.
+With its opulent palaces and intricate gardens, to me, France best represents the landscape of House Tyrell (particularly Highgarden) as well as the quietly cunning demeanour.
 Nowhere was this more evident than in the French Court during the Renaissance, when courtiers, nobles and royals alike used luxury and beauty to hide the schemes and political manoeuvrings of the rich and powerful.
 France is also fertile and beautiful, the perfect place to while away the time in lovely gardens and frivolous pursuits, drink wine and privately scheme for power.

 If you love House Greyjoy…

 House Greyjoy rules over the Iron Islands and they are pretty badass, especially Asha (called Yara in the TV show).
-Their sigil is a kraken and their house words are “We Do Not Sow” because they believe that they should take what they want/need by paying ‘the iron price’, i.e. killing for it.
-In the show the Iron Islands are pretty harsh and bleak, but also beautiful with the stormy seas creating waves crashing against the rocks.
-Greyjoys (and all Ironborn) are skilled sailors and fighters, rightly feared for the prowess on the seas.
+Their sigil is a Kraken and their house words are “We Do Not Sow” because they believe that they should take what they want/need by paying ‘the iron price’, i.e. killing for it.
+In the show, the Iron Islands are pretty harsh and bleak, but also beautiful with the stormy seas creating waves crashing against the rocks.
+Greyjoys (and all Ironborn) are skilled sailors and fighters, rightly feared for their prowess on the seas.
 If you love House Greyjoy you should:

 Visit the Faroe Islands